 Data preservation efforts have mounted at libraries and universities around the US to keep federal government datasets available to the public.
 More than 275 volunteers from U-M and around the community gathered in Ann Arbor in January in local efforts to preserve government data.

-ICPSR has scheduled a webinar at noon (EST) on Friday, Feb.
+ICPSR had a webinar at noon (EST) on Friday, Feb.
 17, to talk about efforts to ensure data remains available, and to answer attendees’ questions about the DataLumos project.

 Coincidentally, this data archive launch coincides with “Love Your Data Week 2017.”
 The webinar takes place on Friday, which is dedicated to “Rescuing Unloved Data” More on this international data event is found here.